 ICYMI – A few weeks ago on the blog, we looked at an overview of Quest's newest database monitoring service - Spotlight Cloud – feel free to take a refresher on features that will prevent disasters from happening.

-Bottom line, having the capability to monitor your database for signs of trouble, before they become major issues for your company, is like becoming a forensic firefighting engineer.
+Bottom line, having the capability to monitor your SQL Server for signs of trouble, before they become major issues for your company, is like becoming a forensic firefighting engineer.

 Oh… and did you know that you can also accomplish all this while saving your company money?
 Purchased on a subscription basis, with no additional hardware, no software, no maintenance costs, Smokey the Bear and your boss…. will be proud.